tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 As a buyer you can send an updated purchase order to Tradecloud.

-{% hint style="warn" %}
+{% hint style="danger" %}
 Most supplier ERP integrations do not have the capability to automatically process an updated order.
-But it will processed manually by the supplier, but the order will have a longer human response time.
+It will processed manually by the supplier and the order will have a longer human response time.
 {% endhint %}

 {% hint style="info" %}